Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 Used to select range sweep of 5, 10, 25, 50, 100, or 200 mile ranges on both
 radar displays.
-First four ranges are air to air intercept positions, final two are ground mapping modes only, and disengage lockon capability.
+First four ranges are air to air intercept positions, final two are ground mapping modes only, and disengage lock-on capability.
 Selecting a setting illuminates the applicable range lamp, and displays the value on the radar scope upper left corner.